sharife/bluenotetx/site/content/about/_index.md

           image: /img/profile-dianne.png
 partners:
     heading: We Can't Do This Alone
-    description: Blue Note Therapeutics is honored to partner with leading cancer care organizations in our quest to help cancer patients live better.
+    description: Blue Note Therapeutics is honored to work with the National Comprehensive Cancer Network (NCCN) and other leading cancer care organizations in our quest to help cancer patients live better.
     items:
-        - image: /img/logo-CSC.png
+        - image: /img/logo-ncnn.svg
         - image: /img/logo-MSK.png
-        - image: /img/logo-MassGen.png
         - image: /img/logo-Sylvester.png
+        - image: /img/logo-CSC.png
 ---